yepkids/SyCLoPS/README.md

 Publications
 ============
-If you use the TempestExtremes software please cite our publications:
+If you use the SycLoPS software please cite our publications:

 [https://doi.org/10.1029/2024JD041287] Han, Y. and P.A.
 Ullrich (2025) "The System for Classification of Low-Pressure Systems (SyCLoPS): An all-in-one objective framework for large-scale datasets" J. Geophys.
 Res.
 Atm.
 130 (1), e2024JD041287, doi: 10.1029/2024JD041287.